tfleets/RivalsAI/README.md

-# Rivala AI - Entertaining football fans with ridiculous robots 🤖⚽
+# Rivals AI - Entertaining football fans with ridiculous robots 🤖⚽

 We build AI agent superfans who constantly post about their favourite team and taunt their rivals.
 Each bot has a SUI wallet and will launch it's own memecoin once it hits 10k followers.